 However, you know that it is the right decision at this time in your life.
 You want to ensure that your divorce process goes as smoothly as possible, whether it’s a no-fault divorce and you and your spouse are separating amicably, or it’s a fault divorce and you need to prove this to the court.

-When deciding if you should hire a divorce lawyer in Texas, it’s helpful to learn about what exactly is involved in the process.
+When deciding if you should hire a Houston divorce lawyer, it’s helpful to learn about what exactly is involved in the process.

 The Divorce Process in Texas